microsoft/Project-Yellowstone-Documentation/business-central/purchases/purchases-powerbi-purchases-kpis.md

 ---
 ### Purchase Quantity
 **Formula**
-- This KPI sums the the Purchase Quantity column of the Purchases table.
+- This measure sums the the Purchase Quantity column of the Purchases table.

 **Data Sources**
 - Value Entry